 I usually say it was three “weeks” of counseling, but technically it was three 90-minute sessions.

-When we got engaged we had never lived in the same city, and I didn’t want to tie the knot without experiencing some regular day-to-day interactions.
-So, I moved down from Portland, Oregon to San Diego, California where he was stationed, found a roommate, and Adam and I got to hang out.
+When we got engaged we had never lived in the same city.
+I didn’t want to tie the knot without experiencing some day-to-day interactions.
+So, I moved down from Portland, Oregon to San Diego, California where he was stationed, and found a roommate.
+That way, Adam and I got to hang out on a regular basis.

 Our engagement was only four months before we were to get married and move cross-country to Newport, Rhode Island.
-In our limited time we signed up for three marriage counseling appointments and in those few short sessions, we came away with a major truth bomb that has helped us through countless seasons of our marriage.
+In our limited time we signed up for three marriage counseling appointments.
+In those few short sessions, we came away with a major truth bomb that has helped us through countless seasons of our marriage.

 Recipe For A Happy Marriage: The Best Advice I Ever Received

 What was the best marriage advice we ever got?
 Here it is:

 So why was it the best advice?
 Here are six reasons: